Syizuril/CheatJetpackGTA/Readme.md

 *   While you are developing your app, you can create activities and other app components from built-in templates.
 *   [Google Samples](https://github.com/googlesamples) contains code samples that you can study, copy, and incorporate into your projects.

+# **Linear Layout using the Layout Editor**

+*   A `ViewGroup` is a view that can contain other views. [`LinearLayout`](https://developer.android.com/reference/android/widget/LinearLayout) and [`ScrollView`](https://developer.android.com/reference/android/widget/ScrollView) are view groups.
+*   `LinearLayout` is a view group that arranges its child views horizontally or vertically.
+*   Use a `ScrollView` when you need to display content on the screen, such as long text or a collection of images.
+A scroll view can contain only one child view.
+If you want to scroll more than one view, then add a `ViewGroup` such as a `LinearLayout` to the `ScrollView`, and put the views to be scrolled inside that `ViewGroup`.
+*   The [Layout Editor](https://developer.android.com/studio/write/layout-editor) is a visual design editor inside Android Studio.
+You can use the Layout Editor to build your app's layout by dragging UI elements into the layout.
+*   A [style](https://developer.android.com/guide/topics/ui/look-and-feel/themes) is a collection of attributes that specify the appearance for a view.
+For example, a style can specify font color, font size, background color, padding, and margin.
+*   You can extract and collect all the formatting of a view into a style.
+To give your app a consistent look, reuse the style for other views.